jinyilu138/movie-rec/README.md

-# movie-rec
+# Movie Recommender

-#### this is a quick movie recommendation project, it takes in a movie and a user's rating of it to make some suggestions.
+#### This is a quick movie recommendation project.
+It takes in a movie and a user's rating of it to make some suggestions.